Editor’s note: Looking for the latest March Madness poll results? Check out our 2019 survey.

 36 percent of March Madness watchers admit they tune in at their desks

 College basketball fans love a good Cinderella story.
 Celebrating the underdog, witnessing a historic buzzer-beater, and relishing in unimaginable upsets is what the month of March is all about.
 For ballers and their supporters of every variety, the NCAA March Madness tourney means tuning in to as many high-scoring, high-stakes nail-biters as possible — even if that means watching while they work.

 For some employers, a workplace dream-team is made up of basketball fans who’ll gladly banter about the latest win over the water-cooler.
 They might even tune in, too.
 For others, constant basketball is just one more distraction.

-But, of course, we, the time-management-obsessed TSheets, wanted to know more about how basketball fans handle the temptation to watch March Madness from work, if they see it as a waste of their time, or if they find it a cheerful respite.
+But, of course, we, the time tracking and management obsessed TSheets, wanted to know more about how basketball fans handle the temptation to watch March Madness from work, if they see it as a waste of their time, or if they find it a cheerful respite.

 We surveyed 200 US employees to find out more about their March Madness viewing habits.
 And we discovered true diehard fans are overcome by the madness — nothing stops them from getting their fix.
 But that’s not the only thing we found.